 Now that we’ve decided that entering Brazil is beneficial for Mercy Meats, we need to see whether the client company is equipped with what’s required to do so, capability-wise and finance-wise.

 First, we need to understand whether Mercy Meats has the capabilities (competitive advantages), to sustainably compete in the new market.

 Does the company have efficient distribution channels/ logistics?

-In the US, Canada and Singapore, Mercy Meats have very efficient logistical channels, with low warehouse capacity, minimal shipping time, low inventory turnover rate, and high number of orders relative to all of its major competitors.
+In the US, Canada, and Singapore, Mercy Meats have very efficient logistical channels, with low warehouse capacity, minimal shipping time, low inventory turnover rate, and a high number of orders relative to all of its major competitors.
 The company definitely has the required capability to replicate another efficient logistical channel in Brazil.

 Can the company produce premium quality products at a lower cost than its competitors?

 Mercy Meats products, Mercy Burger, Mercy Sausage, and Mercy Pork, are much more expensive compared to animal meat products in Brazil.
 For example, one Impossible Burger pack weighing 1.4kg is currently priced at around $30, nearly 4 times higher than the same amount of beef (around $8 per 1.4kg) in Brazil.